nikiibayat/TCP-over-UDP/README.md

 tcpSocket.receive("the path in your computer");
 ```
 It is obvious that the server must be running before the client starts establishing the connection, therefore consider this when executing your code.<br />
-First of all, try with loss rate = 0, if the file is received completely, then slightly increase the loss rate  (for example, loss rate = 0.1) this will examine the reliability of your transmission.
+Firstly, try with loss rate = 0, if the file is received completely, then slightly increase the loss rate  (for example, loss rate = 0.1) this will examine the reliability of your transmission.
 If your transmission is fast, then you could try increasing the default value of delay.<br />
+If your congestion control algorithm is implemented accurately, then the tcp congestion control plot that is drawed after the transmission is one way to evaluate it.

 ## Built With